caraya/xml-workflow/markdown-source/html-to-pdf-part1-xslt.md

 ## Overriding the section template

-In this particular situation we need to:
+Sections are the element type that got the biggest makeover.
+What we've done:

 * Remove filename variable.
 It's not needed
-* Remove the result document element (it's all one file)
+* Remove the result document element since we are building a single file with all our content
-* Change the test for type attribute so it'll terminate if it fails (type attribute is required)
+* Change way we check for the type attribute in sections.
+It will now terminate with an error if the attribute is not found
-* Add the element that will build our running footer (p class="rh") and assign the value of title to it
+* Add the element that will build our running footer (p class="rh") and assign the value of the secion's title to it
-* Rework the metadata template so it'll match the spec on the CSS

-All other templates remain unchanged and are used from the base stylesheet.

-Only the templates defined in this style sheet are overriden or created.

 ```xml
   <!-- Override of the section template.-->